Dunmere (Narragansett, Rhode Island)

 The building's towers and the main portion of the house are a mixture of rough-cut, rock-faced, pink and gray granite.
 All of the windows have heavy granite sills and lintels.
 The base of the former water tower is granite.
 As the tower rises, it changes from masonry to shingled wooden construction at the roof line of the attached central block of the cottage.
 The top of the tower had Romanesque arch openings with turned railings on the inside, below which was a double belt course of fish-scale shingles.
 Old photographs show the tower originally had a bell-shaped roof with a double gable balcony in the Eastlake style attached to the second story.
 The balcony was incorporated into the roof line of the gardener's cottage when it was built in 1889.
 It is not known when it was completely removed.

 Originally, a large, circular windmill was located on top of the tower roof to draw water from a well 180 feet below ground up to a cistern located in the second story of the tower.
 The water was gravity-fed from this location to the greenhouses, main house, carriage house and fountains below.
 The windmill was rebuilt after the 1938 hurricane, but when it was blown down again in the 1954 hurricane, it was not replaced.

 The asymmetrical front (south) elevation of the gardener's cottage, facing the garden, has a projecting wing with rounded corners near the center, a cylindrical tower at each end, and a large, rounded arch for the front entranceway located between the front (south) wing and water (west) tower.
 An oriel window above the entrance is built of rough faced granite.
 The base of the oriel window is also the keystone for the entrance arch.
 To the right of the door, within the arch, is a Romanesque double-hung window with a fleur-de-lis design.
 Both the rounded arch of the window and the sill are granite.
 On the first floor of the front wing are three pairs of triple-sash windows with Queen Anne details.
 Above, the second floor includes a projecting gable containing a triplet of double-hung, Queen Anne style windows, flanked by two, tiny, square, single-sash windows on each side.
 There is a corbel cornice along much of the roofline on this facade, and on the east tower as well.

 The surviving elements of the estate were listed on the National Register of Historic Places in 2005.

+It remains privately owned as of 2025.